Knitter/wtactics-legacy/rules.md

 ### Spells

-Spells can be played any time during the attack phase, but only by the attacker.
-They cannot be countered either.
+Spells can be played any time during the attack phase.
+But they cannot be countered or interrupt an attack.
 Since there is no mana, the cost of powerful spells is either discarding some cards, or requiring a specific building.

 ### Blocking